 All told, we now have over 50 scenarios, with all of the major operations (the Battle of Midway, the attack on Pearl Harbor, the attempted relief of Wake Island, the Japanese invasion of Hawai’i, the American counter-invasion of Wake Island, and a number of other operations foreseen as the consequences of the Battle of Midway.

-To play out that huge set of scenarios, you get a completely new set of playing pieces.
-Gone are the excruciatingly horrible “alternate play backs,” replaced by normal Second World War at Sea blue-gray generic flip sides.
-And there are more ships and more planes, because more scenarios.
+To play out that huge set of scenarios, you get a completely new set of playing pieces, die-cut and silky-smooth, with more ships and more planes, because more scenarios.
 You get every vessel that participated or could have participated in the fighting around the Hawai’ian Islands in 1941 and 1942.
 There are 280 “long” ship pieces and 420 square ones to represent aircraft, small warships and the handful of markers needed for play.

 Plus you get a special Tactical Map: Pearl Harbor, at its own special scale so all of the locations of American ships on the fateful morning of December 7th can be shown.
 It’s used in the Pearl Harbor scenario, and in some others that allow the American (or Japanese!) fleet to be attacked in its home base.
 This is something new for Second World War at Sea games (South Pacific has a special Ironbottom Sound map as well) and we’re pretty excited about it.

 Midway Deluxe Edition is going to be fun.

 Don’t wait to put Midway Deluxe Edition on your game table!
 Join the Gold Club and find out how to get it before anyone else!

 Sign up for our newsletter right here.
 Your info will never be sold or transferred; we'll just use it to update you on new games and new offers.